NVIDIA Backs Transceiver Optics While GPU Optics Remains Open

 NVIDIA’s investment in incumbent photonics manufacturers does not diminish emerging optical architectures though.
 The optical hardware produced by Lumentum and Coherent is primarily deployed in optical transceivers connecting servers and switches, enabling high-speed communication between them rather than interfacing directly with the GPU.

-The architectural challenge POET addresses sits deeper in the data movement interconnects.
-Its optical interposer targets high bandwidth GPU data movement, where conventional copper interconnects hit scaling limits.
-As long as incumbent optical technologies remain concentrated in transceivers between servers and switches, their strength does not extend to the GPU, where POET operates
+The architectural challenge POET addresses sits deeper in the data movement.
+Its optical interposer targets optical data movement at the GPU, where conventional copper interconnects hit scaling limits.
+As long as incumbent optical technologies remain concentrated in transceivers between servers and switches, their strength does not extend to the GPU, where POET operates.

 Whether Incumbents Extend Into POET’s Domain

-NVIDIA’s decision to fund Lumentum and Coherent strengthens the suppliers that already dominate optical connectivity between servers and switches across AI data centers.
+NVIDIA’s decision to fund Lumentum and Coherent strengthens the suppliers that already dominate optical data movement between servers and switches in AI data centers.
 This deepens alignment with incumbent manufacturers that have established manufacturing scale, proven supply chains, and existing integration within NVIDIA’s systems.

 Disclosure: This article reflects the author’s personal analysis and opinions and is not investment advice.
 The author does not hold shares in POET Technologies Inc. at the time of writing.
 Images used are independent illustrative renderings and are not official POET Technologies Inc. promotional materials.